 SUMMARY OF THE SEPARATION The following is a summary of the material terms of the Separation and other related transactions.
+Distributing Company Smith & Wesson Brands, Inc., a Nevada corporation.
+Following the Distribution, SWBI will not own any shares of our common stock.
 Distributed Company American Outdoor Brands, Inc., a Delaware corporation, currently is a wholly owned subsidiary of SWBI and will hold, directly or indirectly through its subsidiaries, all of the assets and legal entities, subject to any related liabilities, associated with the outdoor products and accessories business of SWBI.
 Following the consummation of the Separation, we will be an independent, publicly traded company.
 Distribution Ratio Each holder of SWBI common stock will receive one share of our common stock for every four shares of SWBI common stock held as of the close of business on the Record Date.
 Distributed Securities SWBI will distribute 100% of the shares of our common stock in the Distribution.
 Based on the approximately 55,534,089 shares of SWBI common stock outstanding on July 9, 2020, and applying the distribution ratio of one share of our common stock for every four shares of SWBI common stock, SWBI will distribute approximately 13,883,522 shares of our common stock to SWBI stockholders that hold SWBI common stock as of the close of business on the Record Date.
 Fractional Shares Issuer Direct Corporation, acting as the Distribution Agent, will not distribute any fractional shares of our common stock to SWBI stockholders.
 As soon as practicable on or after the Distribution Date, the Distribution Agent will, instead, aggregate fractional shares into whole shares, sell the whole shares in the open market at prevailing market prices, and distribute the net cash proceeds from the sales, net of brokerage fees and commissions, transfer taxes, and other costs, and after making appropriate deductions of the amounts required to be withheld for U.S. federal income tax purposes, if any, pro rata to each stockholder that would otherwise have been entitled to receive a fractional share in connection with the Distribution.
 The Distribution Agent will determine when, how, through which broker-dealers, and at what prices to sell the aggregated fractional shares.
 Recipients of cash in lieu of fractional shares will not be entitled to any minimum sale price for the fractional shares or to any interest on the amounts of payments made in lieu of fractional shares.
 The receipt of cash in lieu of fractional shares generally will be taxable to the recipient stockholders for U.S. federal income tax purposes as described in "Material U.S. Federal Income Tax Consequences of the Distribution-The Distribution."
-Record Date The Record Date will be the close of business on $[\bullet]$, 2020.
-Distribution Date The Distribution Date will be [•], 2020.
+Record Date The Record Date will be the close of business on August 10, 2020.
+Distribution Date The Distribution Date will be August 24, 2020.